-OVERVIEW: The American Honda Foundation’s grantmaking focuses on STEM, environmental education, job training, and literacy.
+OVERVIEW: The American Honda Foundation’s grantmaking funds STEM, environmental education, job training, and literacy in local and regional community programs that benefit youth.

-IP TAKE: This foundation is almost entirely dedicated to STEM education, and there are many opportunities for newcomers and diverse programs.
+IP TAKE: This foundation prioritizes STEM education with many opportunities for newcomers and diverse programs.
 They particularly like innovative programs that happen outside the classroom.

-A plus for fundraisers is that they have some self-imposed caps that open up a lot of opportunities for new grantees.
+Honda has some self-imposed caps that open up a lot of opportunities for new grantees.
 First, grants have a strict range of $20,000 to $75,000 and only last for one year.
-The average grant size, according to the foundation, is around $45,000.
+According to the foundation, the average grant size is around $45,000.
 Organizations can only apply once a year, and Honda appears to only give repeat grants for a few years at the most.

 Applications for an American Honda Foundation grant are submitted via an online process and reviewed quarterly with deadlines falling on the first of February, May, and August.
 Interested organizations can start the process by verifying their eligibility for funding via an online quiz.